As an SEO professional, you rely on data.

 In short, the Google Search Console integration gives you the same abilities to track performance as you would within Google Search Console directly, but with a much simpler and easier-to-understand interface.

 SEO KPI #2: Keyword Rankings

-Keyword rankings are one of the most important SEO KPIs you can track.
+Keyword rankings are one of the most important SEO KPIs to track.
 These rankings tell you where your website is positioned in the SERPs for a particular keyword.

 When tracking keyword rankings, tools normally track how the keyword rankings change on a daily basis.

-For example, let’s say you’re a naturopathic doctor in Portland, OR.
+For example, let’s say your client is a naturopathic doctor in Portland, OR.
 You would likely want to track the following keywords in the Portland area:

 Naturopathic doctor near me